Om11013/SDP-UrbanRoost/README.md

 Getting Started:

-1. Clone the repository: git clone <repository-url>
+1. Clone the repository: git clone https://github.com/Om11013/SDP-UrbanRoost.git
-2. Install dependencies: npm install (for frontend) and mvn install (for backend)
+2. Install VScode for frontend, SpringToolSuite/IntelliJ IDEA for backend and I have used MySQL as a database
 3. Set up the database and configure the backend accordingly
 4. Run the frontend and backend servers
 5. Access the application in your web browser